FilamentAI/qa-annotation/README.md

 You can pass three arguments to it, and get descriptions of them by passing "--help" to the script.

-* "--insecure" - Allows for running without a password file.
+* `--insecure` - Allows for running without a password file.

-* "--preliminary" - Indicates that the tool is running in "preliminary mode", changing the data it gets and where it outputs to.
+* `--preliminary` - Indicates that the tool is running in "preliminary mode", changing the data it gets and where it outputs to.
 Mutually exclusive with "--subset".

-* "--subset" - Specifies a subset of the annotators that we wish to run for.
+* `--subset` - Specifies a subset of the annotators that we wish to run for.
 E.g. If you have 30 annotators are split into 10 subsets of 3 each, you would run the tool once for each subset with "--subset 1", "--subset 2", etc. and each would be presented with different data (corresponding to the data marked as being for that subset).

 ## Output
 The tool creates various JSON files per user, in `data/generated_questions`.
 An example user output is provided.